Designing Robots to Help Women: INTRODUCTION

-One barrier is that the designated design space is so expansive: Women face various challenges that can seem "wicked" and difficult to solve due to their complex, unclear, and interconnected nature.
-Furthermore, robotic capabilities are ever-expanding; various kinds of robots can be imagined (e.g., drones, wheeled robots, humanoids, exoskeletons, etc.) that could either be carried by a woman, located in an environment, or sent by an authority such as the police or Emergency Medical Services (EMS).
-Thus, the context suggested the usefulness of following a critical approach that can elicit new insights into both theory and practice.
+One barrier is that the designated design space is expansive: Women face various challenges that can seem "wicked", complex, unclear, interwoven, and difficult to solve; robots also can have various capabilities, forms (e.g., flying, wheeled, humanoid, or exoskeletal), and deployment configurations (e.g., carried, located nearby, or sent from a police station or hospital), etc. Thus, a rough understanding of the "big picture" would seem useful for designers and policy makers to select meaningful challenges to tackle, consider potential solutions, and make informed decisions.
+Here, we follow a critical \emph{speculative prototyping} approach intended to elicit new insights into both theory and practice.

-The remainder of the paper is structured as follows: In Section~\ref{section:review} we briefly frame and motivate our work in comparison to previous work.
-Section~\ref{section:method} describes the speculative prototyping approach we adopted, as well as challenges and opportunities identified.
+The remainder of the paper is structured as follows: In Section~\ref{section:review}, we briefly frame and motivate our work in comparison to previous work.
+Section~\ref{section:method} describes how we identified challenges and opportunities.
 Section~\ref{section:prototype} goes deeper into one specific scenario via a prototype, and Section~\ref{section:discussion} discusses results.

 In summary, the current paper's contribution is two-fold: \begin{itemize} \item{{\bf Theoretical}.
-We identify and explore some new opportunities and challenges related to useful tasks for robot designers to help a large user group (women).} \item{{\bf Practical}.
-We explore one scenario in more depth, reporting on a new proof-of-concept of a robot.} \end{itemize}
+We identify and explore some new challenges and opportunities related to useful tasks for robot designers to help a large user group (women).} \item{{\bf Practical}.
+We explore one scenario in more depth, reporting on a new proof-of-concept for a robot.} \end{itemize}